PatternPal/PatternPal/docs/docs/technical/recognizer.md

 ### Checks

-A recognizer is build from multiple checks which are also build from other checks, each check searches through the SyntaxGraph to look for specific nodes or relations between nodes.
+A recognizer is build from multiple checks which are also build from other checks, each check searches through the @PatternPal.SyntaxTree.SyntaxGraph to look for specific nodes or relations between nodes.
 More information about the individual checks can be found [here](checks.md).

 ### Priority

-Each check has a priority.
+Each check has a @PatternPal.Core.Checks.Priority.
 This indicates the importance of the characteristic the check validates being present in the design pattern.
-There are four levels of priority, Knockout, High, Mid, and Low.
-A check with a Knockout priority must succeed for the design pattern to be considered at all.
-A certain predetermined percentage of the High checks must succeed as well for the pattern to be considered.
-If this percentage is met, but not all high checks are met, then these unfulfilled checks are either critical points of improvement or an indication the pattern is not implemented after all.
-Mid and Low checks do not serve as determinants for the consideration of a pattern but rather function as qualifiers for assessing the level of proficiency in the implementation of the design pattern.
+There are four levels of priority, `Knockout`, `High`, `Mid`, and `Low`.
+A check with a `Knockout` priority must succeed for the design pattern to be considered at all.
+A certain predetermined percentage of the `High` checks must succeed as well for the pattern to be considered.
+If this percentage is met, but not all `High` checks are met, then these unfulfilled checks are either critical points of improvement or an indication the pattern is not implemented after all. `Mid` and `Low` checks do not serve as determinants for the consideration of a pattern but rather function as qualifiers for assessing the level of proficiency in the implementation of the design pattern.
 They are used as final pattern